swiftlang/swift-evolution/proposals/NNNN-make-stdlib-protocols-escapable.md

 the semantics of `Equatable` conformance for `Span` (though probably not for `InlineArray`), and this should be the subject of a future proposal.

-Allowing more types to be `Custom*StringConvertible where Self: ~Copyable & ~Escapable`, such as `Optional`, requires further work on the `print` infrastructure to be able to hand such types, so is out of scope for this proposal.
+Allowing more types to be `Custom*StringConvertible where Self: ~Copyable & ~Escapable`, such as `Optional`, requires further work on the `print` infrastructure to be able to handle such types, so is out of scope for this proposal.

 ## Alternatives considered